 Conclusion

-Both the terms expense and expenditure, though used widely in the accounting concepts, differ from each other.
+Both the terms expense and expenditure, though used widely in the accounting concepts, differ.
 Expense refers to short-term costs incurred by the company.
-Whereas, expenditure refers to the long-term costs incurred by the company for its establishment and operations.
+At the same time, expenditure refers to the long-term costs incurred by the company for its establishment and operations.
 Both the terms are valuable in the accounting equation since both have specific contributions and meanings.
-In comparison, expenses have a direct effect on the profit and loss statement of a company and record as the costs incurred to generate revenues.
-Expenditures do not directly affect the financial statements of the company and are not recorded.
+In comparison, expenses directly affect a company's profit and loss statement and are recorded as the costs incurred to generate revenues.
+Expenditures do not directly affect the company's financial statements and are not recorded.